 Kiwi fruit benefits

-- You obviously have been told to eat oranges for their vitamin C. I am recommending that you eat kiwifruit, because it's vitamin C content is actually higher than that of oranges.
+- You obviously have been told to eat oranges for their vitamin C. I am recommending that you eat kiwifruit instead if you're looking to supplement yourself with vitamin C, because kiwi's vitamin C content is actually higher than that of oranges.

 - Besides, kiwi fruit will give you a good amount of vitamin K which is good for you to build strong bones.
 You'll also get some vitamin E, some minerals like potassium and copper.